1031 Vermont Street - Lawrence - Kansas - 66044 - USA

 Hello and Welcome:

-*ToToTrains was established in 2004 by Jan Bröcker.
-The web site was launched February 1st, 2005, and the physical location at 1031 Vermont Street, Lawrence, Kansas, opened June 1st, 2005.
+* ToToTrains was established January 1, 2005 by Jan Bröcker.
+The website was launched February 1, 2005, and the physical location at 1031 Vermont Street in Lawrence, Kansas, opened June 1, 2005.

-*ToToTrains specializes in German model trains and accessories.
+* ToToTrains specializes in European model trains and accessories.

-*ToToTrains is an authorized dealer for the German top train brands Märklin, Trix, LGB, and Herpa.
+* ToToTrains is an authorized dealer for European top train brands like Märklin, Trix, LGB, Herpa and the list goes on (see brands listed on the home page).

-*ToToTrains is an authorized dealer for several other quality brands, although I usually do not stock a lot of their items to keep overhead (and your prices) low.
-Most items can be delivered within 5 business days though.
-For a list of all the brands I am an authorized dealer for, please visit the "brands" page.
+* ToToTrains is an authorized dealer for several other quality brands, although I usually do not stock their items to keep overhead (and your prices) low.
+Most items will be delivered within 5 business days.

-*ToToTrains can assist you in valuing your collection.
+* ToToTrains can assist you in appraising your collection.

-*ToToTrains provides excellent customer service and product for the lowest possible prices.
+* ToToTrains provides excellent customer service while charging the lowest possible prices.

 Opening Hours:

-In all reality I am at the store every day, but it is a good idea to call first if you want to stop by outside of store hours.
-We can then set up a time
+In all reality, I am at the store almost every day except for Sunday, but it is a good idea to call first if you want to stop by outside of store hours.

 Types of Payment Accepted: